jballo/AI-Book-Reader/README.md

 # PlayAI Book Reader

 ## Overview
-PlayAI Book Reader is a web application that allows users to upload and read PDF files while providing text-to-speech functionality using PlayAI’s API.
+PlayAI Book Reader is a web application that allows users to upload and read PDF files while providing text-to-speech functionality using PlayAI's API.
 The app enables smooth navigation between pages and audio playback of the displayed text.

 ## Features
 - **PDF Upload**: Users can upload a PDF file through the web interface.